Power and Cooling

 - Maximum RF power is 1/3 the values in the above table.

 We strongly suggest that the magnetron power supply be interlocked with a fluid flow switch placed in the exit line of the magnetron.
 That way, power cannot be applied to a magnetron unless water is flowing through the cathode.
 The water should be supplied at or slightly below room temperature, and the flow rate should be .25 gal/min (1L/min) for every kilowatt of applied DC power.
 The inlet pressure should be maintained at less than 60 psi (4 bar), to prevent leakage or distortion of the cathode body.
 Outlet pressure should be 0 psi or into an open drain.
-Click here for diagram.
-Operation manual will have actual specifications.
+Open Drain Diagram Operation manual will have actual specifications.

 .25 gallon per minute (1 liter per minute)/1 kW Power.